 - Difficulty in chewing or swallowing

 …then you may find yourself in the beginning stages of an oral pathological process, or worse, a cancerous growth.
 Do not ignore suspicious lumps.
-Please contact our expert in oral pathology diagnosis and treatment, Dr. Gocke, for help to avoid a more serious life-threatening situation.
+Please contact our experts in oral pathology diagnosis and treatment, Dr. Gocke and Dr. Whiting, for help to avoid a more serious life-threatening situation.

 For an accurate diagnosis, contact Dr. Gocke’s office in the Northern Virginia area to schedule an oral pathology consultation at (703) 388-2805.